mhahn2003/bc21/README.md

 - Price calculation with unit count and influence

 Order:
-2. use symmetry to find supposed ec locations
 3. allocate some muckrakers to explore instead of all congregating to ec
 4. signal big polis near ECs to either more poli reinforcements or more muckraker reinforcements
 5. need to space our muckrakers more even still: analyze better muckraker micro, probably wololo